shafayetShafee/line-highlight/README.md

 Also, having the source code line numbered in such case would be helpful.
 We can do that by using source class `numberLines` (i.e. `#| class-source: "numberLines"`).

-Here we have highlighted line number 2 and 6 to 7 and have also added line numbers at the left side using `numberLines` source-class.
+Here we have highlighted line number 2 and 6 to 7 and have also enabled source code line numbering using `numberLines` source-class.

 ~~~
 ---